prashanthpx/pythonbyexamples/pytest/pytestnotes.md

 - **Monkeypatching** – `monkeypatch.setattr`, `setenv`, and `delenv` let you
   isolate the payment gateway and environment from the tests.

-If you understand how all of these pieces work together in Phase 9, you have most of the tools you need to write robust pytest suites for real projects.
+If you understand how all of these pieces work together in this miniproject, you have most of the tools you need to write robust pytest suites for real projects.